Exploring the Fidelity of Flux Qubit Measurement in Different Bases via the Quantum Flux Parametron: Measurement of Coupled Flux Qubit System

 Within the regime defined by

 we can approximate the interaction term between $q_1$ and $q_2$ as $J_{zz}\tilde{\hat{\sigma}}_1^z\tilde{\hat{\sigma}}_2^z$ with $J_{zz}=J\cos(\theta_1)\cos(\theta_{\text{eff,2}})$, leading to

 We refer to this approximation as the $zz$ approximation.
 Under this approximation, $\tilde{\hat{H}}^{(3)}_{zz}$ becomes a diagonal matrix, implying that the $q_1$-$q_2$ energy basis already coincides with the dressed basis.
 Consequently, the criterion for a valid RWA is automatically fulfilled.
-This signifies that the $zz$ approximation inherently guarantees higher fidelity.
+This signifies that the $zz$ approximation tends to yield higher fidelity in the regime studied.